 Recommended by Daria from The Discovery Nut

-For example, dog-walking company Rover, which offers an app for finding a dog sitter for your pooch, ranked Denver as the third most dog friendly city in the US in 2019.
-The company cited walkability, the number of available dog sitters, and homes for sale listed as dog-friendly.
+For example, dog-walking company Rover, which has an app for finding a dog sitter, has ranked Denver as the third most dog friendly city in the US.

 In addition, there are a number of dog friendly hotels in Denver.
-So whether you’re visiting the Mile High City or just in need of a staycation, you won’t have a problem finding a place to stay.ย
+So whether you’re visiting the Mile High City or just in need of a quick staycation from another Colorado mountain town, you won’t have a problem finding a place to stay.

 The best dog friendly hotels in Denver CO are the historic Brown Palace Hotel and Spa and the Kimpton Hotel Monaco Denver.